FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 Run freezeContract to freeze the specified contract。Parameters:

-- Contract address: The contract address can be obtained for the deployment contract, where the 0x prefix is not required.。
+- Contract address: The contract address can be obtained for the deployment contract, where the 0x prefix is not required。

 ```shell
 [group0]: /apps> deploy HelloWorld